rashmikaslikar/house_rent_prediction/README.md

 ![image info](images/model.png)

 # HowTo: Model Development
-This section describes the steps to train a model, evauluate the model, deploy and perform inference using TorchServe
+This section describes the steps to train and evauluate the model

 ## Installation